emsikes/ml-retail-price-predictor/README.md

 ---

-## 📌 Overview
+## Overview

 **ML Retail Price Predictor** is an end-to-end machine learning project that tackles retail product price estimation through a progressive, multi-phase approach.
 Starting with classical ML baselines and advancing through NLP-enhanced models, supervised fine-tuning of frontier LLMs, and culminating in a production-grade **Agentic AI serverless application**, the project demonstrates the full spectrum of modern ML/AI engineering.

-The pipeline ingests the **Amazon product dataset from Hugging Face**, explores and curates the data for price prediction, benchmarks traditional ML techniques, then pushes into LLM fine-tuning and retrieval-augmented generation (RAG) to build a multi-modal intelligent pricing assistant.
+The pipeline ingests the **Amazon product dataset from Hugging Face**, explores and curates the data for price prediction, benchmarks traditional ML techniques, then pushes into LLM fine-tuning, retrieval-augmented generation (RAG), and ensemble methods to build a multi-modal intelligent pricing assistant.

 ---

-## 🏗️ Architecture
+## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────────┐